 Yeah the five was to get there, a shilling to get in the ground, left me with seven pence but I knew I needed five for my bus fare back, the only thing I could afford in the cafe was an eccles cake, tuppence and you know an eccles cake, dead fly pie and yeah.. so middle of January all I had to eat all day was a dead fly pie.

 Liverpool got beat 2-1 by Chelsea and gets home, me Ma says 'Where've you been?
 I said "Been at the match errrr"..
-I said "I've been playing football with Paddy" and she says "I've just seen Paddy and he said you got off ages ago" and I said "I was playing hide and seek".
+I said "I've been playing football with Perry" and she says "I've just seen Perry and he said you got off ages ago" and I said "I was playing hide and seek".

 I didn't tell her I was hiding amongst 54,000 people.